cloud-native-toolkit/terraform-gitops-cp-db2/README.md

-# Starter kit for a Terraform GitOps module
+# Cloud Pak DB2 database instance gitops module

-Module to provision a gitops repo with the resources necessary to provision a DB2 in Cloud Pak for Data.
+Module to populate a gitops repo with the resources necessary to provision a DB2 database instance from Cloud Pak for Data.

 ## Software dependencies